ericharding/blog/content/blog/xinetd/index.md

 date=2019-03-30
 +++

 Recently needed an easy way to collaborate on a static html site (yes, plain old html).
-I wanted it to be really easy to deploy so using a github with a hook seemed like a natural option.
+I wanted it to be really easy to deploy so using a GitHub with a hook seemed like a natural option.

 It seems gratuitous to run a service just to handle a single endpoint and do a pull.
-The site was static so it didn't need anything other than nginx and it was running on a VPS so I wanted to use as little memory as possible.
+The site was static so it didn't need anything other than NGINX and it was running on a VPS so I wanted to use as little memory as possible.

 Looking around I found a few scripts that would work but even the smallest one (python) seemed to use about 18mb of ram when running.
 I also didn't know the pedigree of these scripts and didn't want to have to babysit them if they weren't completely stable.